-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year and in future years to address the challenges listed above.
+This details how we intend to spend our pupil premium (and recovery premium) funding this academic year (2023-2024) to address the challenges listed above.
 These activities are reviewed annually to assess their impact and to adjust.

 Teaching (for example, CPD, recruitment and retention)